MuhammadUzairRizwan/WebProgramming/README.md

-# Web Programming Assignment 1
+# Web Programming Class Activities

 This repository contains the code for my Web Programming Class Activities.